dgroomes/jackson-playground/README.md

 * IN PROGRESS Use Jackson's CSV support for deserializing
 * DONE Experiment with serializing from Records to a string, not just deserializing from a string into Records
 * DONE Migrate to Gradle's Kotlin DSL (use <https://github.com/dgroomes/gradle-playground> as reference)
-* Generate "Points" (x,y) in the test data generation script instead of the arbitrary "DummyType" type
+* DONE Generate "Points" (x,y) in the test data generation script instead of the arbitrary "DummyType" type